-River Detectives is a cross-curricular, citizen-science program connecting teachers and young people with their local waterway.
-Through water quality testing, macroinvertebrate sampling, and habitat surveys students learn about the importance of catchment health and their role in caring for it.
-The website provides access to a wide variety of engaging resources inspiring teachers to embed River Detectives in school and community life.
+River Detectives is a cross-curricular citizen-science program connecting teachers and young people with their local waterway.
+Through water-quality testing, macroinvertebrate sampling, and habitat surveys students learn about the importance of catchment health and their role in caring for it.

-Since 2016, the program has been available to school and youth groups in five regions across Victoria.
+The program is available to schools and youth groups in five regions across Victoria.